liferay-labs/pulpo-docs/src/pages/docs/individuals/index.md

 The `expand` parameter can be used when retrieving a Collection of Individuals as explained in [embedding resources](/docs/general#embedding-resources).

-The supported resources that can be embedded inside each interest resource are:
+The supported resources that can be embedded inside each individual resource are:

 * *data-sources* - The Data Sources contributing information to Fields belonging to the Individual